cs1730/csx730-deadlock/README.md

 **CHECKPOINT:** Ask your instructor if you have any questions.

-1. In `SUBMISSION.md`, indicate the file where the machine code for `setjmp` is defined.
-   You should probably note the command(s) you used to find it.
+1. Create a copy of `deadlock.c` called `safety.c`.

+1. In this checkpoint, you will be implementing part of the banker's algorithm for avoiding deadlocks.
+Several data structures must be maintained to implement the banker's algorithm.
+Under "Data Structures" sub-heading of "Banker's Algorithm" in `SUBMISSION.md`, list and define these data structures.

+1. In `safety.c`, implement the Banker's Safety Algorithm as described by Silberschatz, Gagne, and Galvin in Ch.
+8.6.3.1.

+   * Your program should print `SAFE` or `UNSAFE` before and after each resource is acquired by a thread.
+   * You should test it for `2 ≤ NTHREAD ≤ 5` and resource instance counts as
+     high as `2`.

+1. Under "Safety Algorithm Examples" sub-heading of "Banker's Algorithm" in `SUBMISSION.md`, provide an example output that demonstrate that not all unsafe states lead to deadlock.

+**CHECKPOINT**

+1. Create a copy of `safety.c` called `banker.c`.

+1. In `banker.c`, implement the Banker's Resource-Request Algorithm as described by Silberschatz, Gagne, and Galvin in Ch.
+8.6.3.2.

+   * You should test it for `2 ≤ NTHREAD ≤ 5`.
+   * While not very technical, you can be somewhat confident that your implementation is correct if no deadlock occurs within the first 30 seconds of execution.

-1. **Before 3:15 PM (or 11:55 for partial)**, double check that your group member names are listed in `SUBMISSION.md` as well as the piece of paper that your instructor has at the front of the room, then submit your activity attempt using the `submit` command.
+1. **Before 11:55 PM on WED**, double check that your group member names are listed in `SUBMISSION.md` as well as the piece of paper that your instructor has at the front of the room, then submit your activity attempt using the `submit` command.
    From the parent directory:

    ```
    $ submit csx730-deadlock csx730
    ```

+1. Remember to share this directory with your group members!

 <hr/>